Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Experiments

 Figure \ref{fig:CGCRW_ablation_iter} shows the change of seeding regions during the process of Cross-graph Competing Random Walks.
 At each step, the top $50\%$ of the new predictions on unlabelled points are added as seed.
 It can be seen that new seeding points tend to be distributed at those regions relatively far from other seeds, as a result of cross-graph competition.

-The impact of using multiple random walk steps in Cross-graph Competing Random Walks (CGCRW) is shown in Table \ref{tab:ablation_CGCRW_iter}. ${t2}_{max}=0$ represents converged results from the basic RWSeg without competing mechanism.
+The impact of using multiple random walk steps in Cross-graph Competing Random Walks (CRW) is shown in Table \ref{tab:ablation_CGCRW_iter}.
 As we expected, cross-graph competition is useful to resolve those ambiguous cases in instance segmentation, where objects from same category are compactly placed.
 Meanwhile, for those sparsely placed object categories, such as bathtub and door, their instance segments can already be well defined by proposed basic random walk algorithm.
 Competitions usually not exist for such cases.